NateEag/audio-engine/readme.md

 I have an okay-ish grasp of how DSP works.

-Writing a few basic components from scratch and getting them to generate audio in concert would be a great way to find out just how much I don't.
+Writing a few basic components from scratch and getting them to generate audio in concert would be a great way to find out just how much I don't understand.

 With the knowledge gained from that experiment, I'd be much better suited to start working on the building blocks I need.